 VALUES AND PRINCIPLES

-Olmsted Now is a coalition-led effort to make parks and public spaces better for all through shared use, shared health and shared power — an ambition that demands honesty and openness.
+Olmsted Now is a coalition-led effort to make parks and public spaces better for all through shared use, shared health and shared power.
+This ambition demands honesty and openness.
 To that end, Olmsted Now is guided by the following values:

 Practice makes progress.
 Olmsted was accomplished but by no means perfect.
 His work and his views — spanning journalism and abolition, public health and emergency relief, urban planning and natural preservation, art and ultimately landscape architecture — shifted over time.
 Olmsted Now looks back at this body of work from the perspective of our current moment.
 Olmsted Now is also a human experiment, a safe space to question and critique with care.